-Marking Tivoli's tenth anniversary we have organised an ongoing exhibition/display and a series of events over seven weeks.
+Tivoli's tenth anniversary is marked by an ongoing exhibition and series of events over seven weeks.

-The project, takes a 'then and now' theme.
+The project takes a 'then and now' theme.
 It reprises our opening exhibition in 2007, our first book launch, and also honours our namesake, 'The' Tivoli, Liz Eastmond's father, Gregory Eastmond and partner's cinema, which opened in Tiverton, Devon, UK in 1932.
-It was boarded up in preparation for sale in 2007, when Tivoli Waiheke started up.
+The cinema was boarded up in preparation for sale in 2007, when Tivoli Waiheke opened.

-Georgina was also a co-producer of a display in the TTT exhibit: the ROGERCOMIC.
-This was a comic book project put together by members of the Socialist Alliance in 1985 in response to Rogernomics, New Zealand's version of Thatcherism and Reagonomics.
-Finance Minister Roger Douglas was appointed on July 14,1984 and his theories dominated the New Zealand economy until today.
+Georgina was also a co-producer of the TTT's ROGERCOMIC display.
+This is a witty and succinct comic-book project put together by members of the Socialist Alliance in 1985 in response to Rogernomics, New Zealand's version of Thatcherism and Reagonomics.
+Finance Minister Roger Douglas was appointed on July 14,1984.
+His theories have continued to dominate the New Zealand economy.

-- A 7 min clip from a conversation between analyst Zaeem Baksh and Stephen Chan (Professor of International Relations, SOAS, London University) on the Tuhoe events before the November 2007 Court proceedings.
+- and Stephen Chan (Professor of International Relations, SOAS, University of London) 'As We Speak', on Tuhoe events prior to the November 2007 Court proceedings.

 The film program, all Saturdays at 6pm: